-You should carefully consider the risk factors included in our Form 10-Qs; Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2020, which was filed with the SEC on March 11, 2021; and in our other filings with the U.S. Securities and Exchange Commission or in materials incorporated by reference therein.
-In addition, you should carefully consider the other information in this report on Form 10-Q, including the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes.
-If any of the events described in our risk factors and the risks described elsewhere in this report on Form 10-Q occur, our business, operating results and financial condition could be seriously harmed.
+You should carefully consider the following risk factors, in addition to the other information in this report on Form 10-Q, including the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes.
+If any of the events described in the following risk factors and the risks described elsewhere in this report on Form 10-Q occurs, our business, operating results and financial condition could be seriously harmed.
 This report on Form 10-Q also contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in the forward-looking statements as a result of our risk factors and risks elsewhere in this report, or otherwise.
+Our actual results could differ materially from those anticipated in the forward-looking statements as a result of factors that are described below and elsewhere in this report.
+The risk factor set forth below contains changes to the similarly titled risk factor included in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2021, which was filed with the SEC on March 11, 2021.